This listing is for external events

 Wednesday 7 June 2017

-Also supported by the White Rose Doctoral Training Centre’s Security, Conflict and Justice Pathway, and the N8 Policing Research Partnership, the conference will facilitate a vibrant and constructive forum in which postgraduate researchers are encouraged to present their research on the developing contexts, practices and debates inherent within contemporary policing.
+A one-day postgraduate research (PGR) conference hosted by the University of Leeds School of Law and supported by the White Rose Doctoral Training Centre’s Security, Conflict and Justice Pathway, and the N8 Policing Research Partnership.
+The conference will facilitate a vibrant and constructive forum in which postgraduate researchers are encouraged to present their research on the developing contexts, practices and debates inherent within contemporary policing.
 The format is particularly suited to presenting research in progress, and for developing new and existing networks between postgraduate researchers within the broader policing field.
 The conference will also feature contributions from a number of established scholars, including a keynote address from Dr Ben Bradford (University of Oxford).

 Registration is currently priced at £10 for BSA members, and £25 for non-BSA members.